-The unrestricted current funds balance is our operating capital and reserve for programs and activities that generate revenue and is not supported by the State appropriation.
-We borrow from the fund balance to pay our bills when necessary, as we do when the state informs us of changes in fringe benefit rates after the fiscal year has started as frequently the increases have a significant fiscal impact.
+The unrestricted current funds balance is our operating capital and support for programs and activities that generate revenue and are not supported by the State appropriation.
+We borrow from the fund balance to pay our bills when necessary.
 Additionally, in 2010 the Governor requested fund balances of \$3 million and then another \$5 million from us during the year.
 We were able to meet this obligation using existing fund balance.
 The fund balance allows us to manage these dislocations without disrupting the University's operations.